bvz2000/bvzframespec/README.md

 A list of regex capture group numbers that, when combined, equals the prefix.
 Looking at the default regex pattern you can see - assuming you understand regex - that the first capture group (and only the first capture group) represents the prefix.
 If you supply a custom frame_number_pattern regex that has more than one capture group for the prefix, you will have to supply those capture group numbers here to reassemble the prefix from the captured strings.
 If None or omitted, then the prefix_group_numbers list contains only a single value of 0 (meaning the first capture group).

 ### **frame_group_num**
 The regex capture group number that represents the capture group containing the frame number.
 Looking at the default regex pattern you can see - assuming you understand regex - that the second capture group (and only the second capture group) represents the frame number.
 If you supply a custom frame_number_pattern regex that captures the frame number in a different group, you will have to supply that capture group number here.
 If None or omitted, then the prefix_group_number contains a value of 1 (meaning the second capture group).
+Note: while the prefix_group_numbers and postfix_group_numbers may be lists, this value must be a single integer

 ### **postfix_group_numbers**
 A list of regex capture group numbers that, when combined, equals the postfix.
-Looking at the default regex pattern you can see - assuming you understand regex - that the third capture group (and only the third capture group) represents the postifx.
+Looking at the default regex pattern you can see - assuming you understand regex - that the third capture group (and only the third capture group) represents the postfix.
 If you supply a custom frame_number_pattern regex that has more than one capture group for the postfix, you will have to supply those capture group numbers here to reassemble the prefix from the captured strings.
 If None or omitted, then the postfix_group_numbers list contains only a single value of 2 (meaning the third capture group).

 ### **two_pass_sorting**
 If True, then the conversion of a list of files to a single string uses two passes to make for slightly more logical groupings of files.
+For example, the first pass might group frame numbers like this: ```1-2,4-10x2``` While this is a perfectly acceptable grouping, it is a little odd that it combines the 2 with the 1 as part of the first group.
+It makes more sense for the 2 to be grouped with the 4-10 range (for a result that looks like this: ```1,2-10x2```).
+Enabling two_pass_sorting will run a second pass to catch issues like this.

 This is a relatively fast second pass (the number of steps needed is based on the number of groupings, not the number of frames).
 But if this additional computation is not desired, it may be turned off by setting this argument to False.
 Defaults to True.